Facing Fleeing or Attempting to Elude a Police Officer Charges? We Can Help.

 - Are driving under the influence

-Defending You on Charges of Eluding or Fleeing Police
+Defending You on Charges of Eluding or Fleeing Police in Pennsylvania

 One of your strongest potential defenses: if your attorney can show by a preponderance of the evidence that you did not stop right away because you had a good faith concern for your own personal safety.